-The city failed to issue a Form 1099 to an independent contractor as required by the Internal Revenue Service (IRS) regulations.
+the City failed to issue Form 1099 to a number of independent contractors as required by the Internal Revenue Service (IRS) regulations.
 The failure to issue a Form 1099 to an independent contractor may lead to potential non-compliance with IRS regulations.
+Furthermore, the transition of two contractors to employees during the fiscal year was not appropriately documented in the 1099 forms, further exacerbating the non-compliance issue.
 This oversight could result in penalties and interest levied by the IRS for failure to report income.

-It is recommended that the city implement procedures to ensure timely and accurate issuance of Form 1099 to all independent contractors who have been paid \$600 or more for services rendered during the fiscal year.
+It is recommended that the city implements procedures to ensure timely and accurate issuance of Form 1099 to all independent contractors who have been paid \$600 or more for services rendered during the fiscal year.
 This may involve reviewing and updating internal controls related to vendor management and tax reporting to prevent similar instances of non-compliance in the future.